NicEkm/InfoWorld/README.txt

 ## Usage

 Simply download the source folder and the code is explained on the .py file.
-Then you need to install some libraries wiht pyinstall:
+Then you need to install some libraries with pyinstall:

 ## Pip install libraries